mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-31. ## 🔹 bool patch(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &documentPath, patchDocumentOptions patchOptions, Document<Values::Value> &document)
+31. ## 🔹 String patch(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &documentPath, patchDocumentOptions patchOptions, Document<Values::Value> &document)

+Patch or update a document at the defined path.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".